Rental Registry Program (RRP)

 What is the Rental Registry Program?

-Why is it required in Palo Alto?
+Why is registration required in Palo Alto?

 Over 40% of Palo Alto households are renters.
 The creation and preservation of rental housing is a key objective for the City Council.
 Both renters and rental property owners contribute to the strength and diversity of our community.
-Establishing a rental registry follows a series of changes by the Council to support programs and resources for renters and property owners in our community.
+Establishing a rental registry follows a series of changes by City Council to support programs and resources for renters and property owners in our community.

 How will the information be used?

-Rental property owners play an important role in providing much-needed housing in Palo Alto.
 Data collected from this effort will help City leaders better understand the City's rental landscape as experienced by renters and property owners.
 It will also help inform future Council decision-making.

 1. Residential rental property contact information, such as property owner and property manager contact information;